Dimebag Darrell: Legacy

 Abbott also ranked at No. 9 in a 2012 Guitar World readers' poll of "The 100 Greatest Guitarists of All Time", and was named the "Greatest Metal Guitarist" by Loudwire in 2013 after winning a reader-voted tournament bracket.
 Jonathan Davis of Korn said in a 2014 interview with Loudwire that Abbott is "one of the greatest guitar players ever.
 I mean if there was no Dimebag Darrell, there would be no Korn."
 Slash stated that Abbott "had a great tone and a great original style ...
 He was one of the best new guitar players that came out over a long period of time."
 Max Cavalera described Abbott as "very talented, an amazing musician and a humble and cool guy – not a rock star asshole".

 In 2015, Abbott was ranked as the most influential metal guitarist of the past 25 years by VH1.
 Doc Coyle of God Forbid stated: "[Abbott's] sparse, low-end, bluesy chug was the blueprint for post-thrash, nu-metal, and metalcore in the subsequent years."
 Also in 2015, Abbott placed at No. 5 on Gibson's list of "The Top 10 Metal Guitarists of All Time".
 Anne Erickson said Abbott "proved metal guitar could shred wildly, but still groove. ...
 He'll always be remembered as one of the most significant engineers of modern metal."
 In a 2017 interview by Ernie Ball String Theory, Avenged Sevenfold guitarists Synyster Gates and Zacky Vengeance praised Abbott's guitar playing and writing, stating how he was a major influence on the pair, Gates in particular, which he has stated in numerous other interviews.

+In 2025 Abbott was posthumously inducted into The Metal Hall of Fame.